Comma operator: Syntax

 The comma operator separates expressions (which have value) in a way analogous to how the semicolon terminates statements, and sequences of expressions are enclosed in parentheses analogously to how sequences of statements are enclosed in braces: (a, b, c) is a sequence of expressions, separated by commas, which evaluates to the last expression c, while {a; b; c;} is a sequence of statements, and does not evaluate to any value.
 A comma can only occur between two expressions – commas separate expressions – unlike the semicolon, which occurs at the end of a (non-block) statement – semicolons terminate statements.

 The comma operator has the lowest precedence of any C operator, and acts as a sequence point.
 In a combination of commas and semicolons, semicolons have lower precedence than commas, as semicolons separate statements but commas occur within statements, which accords with their use as ordinary punctuation: a, b; c, d is grouped as (a, b); (c, d) because these are two separate statements.

-The comma operator has been deprecated in subscripting expressions (as of C++20); to reduce confusion, and open up the future possibility of repurposing the syntax for multidimensional array indexing.
+As of C++20, the comma operator has been deprecated in subscripting expressions, to reduce confusion, and open up the future possibility of repurposing the syntax for multidimensional array indexing.
 In C++23, the ability to overload operator[] with multiple arguments was added making unparenthesised comma expressions unusable in subscripts.
 The comma operator is still usable and not deprecated in this context if the comma expression is surrounded by parentheses (as in a[(b,c)]).